netarchivesuite/solrwayback/README.md

 # SolrWayback

-# Prototype release, SolrWayback 3.1 bundle
-SolrWayback 3.1 software bundle has been released.
+# SolrWayback 3.2 software bundle released
 Scroll down to the install guide below and follow the instructions.